-1. The Significant habitat of Endangered and Threatened Species as approved by MNR.
+1. The Habitat of Endangered Species and Threatened Species as approved by provincial government.

-- 2. Development and site alteration shall not be permitted within the Significant habitat of Endangered and Threatened Species, including established buffers. - 3.
-The established buffer is to be determined through an EIS or EA, to the satisfaction of the City, and where appropriate in consultation with the MNR. - 4.
-Development and site alteration may be permitted in Adjacent Lands to the Significant habitat of Endangered and Threatened species, where it has been demonstrated through an EIS or EA, to the satisfaction of the City and MNR, and in consultation with the GRCA where appropriate, that there will be no negative impacts to the Significant habitat of Endangered and Threatened species.
+- 2. Development and site alteration shall not be permitted in Habitat of Endangered Species and Threatened Species, including established buffers, except in accordance with provincial and federal requirements. - 3.
+The established buffer is to be determined through an EIS or EA, to the satisfaction of the City, and where appropriate in consultation with the provincial government. - 4.
+Development and site alteration may be permitted in Adjacent Lands to the Habitat of Endangered Species and Threatened Species, where it has been demonstrated through an EIS or EA, to the satisfaction of the City and provincial government, and in consultation with the GRCA where appropriate, that there will be no negative impacts to the Habitat of Endangered Species and Threatened Species.